gesistsa/rang/README.md

 ### Caching R packages

-One can also cache (or archive) the R packages from CRAN at the time `dockerize` is executed.
+One can also cache (or archive) the R packages from CRAN and Github at the time `dockerize` is executed.
 The cached R packages will then transfer to the container.
 Please note that system requirements (i.e. `deb` packages) are not cached.

 ``` r
 dockerize(graph, "~/rocker_test", cache = TRUE)